Tooth and Mouth Care

 Stop Looking Out, Start Looking In

 It’s easier than ever to compare ourselves to others.
 And for me, this has extended to comparing myself to others in my creative field.
-With the internet at our fingertips, image-overloaded social media apps, and screens everywhere, we wake up and go to sleep watching how other people work and live (or wa
+With the internet at our fingertips, i

 Oh, But What If?